mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 Consider the prompt ``Explain list comprehension in Python.`` This prompt reliably generates describing list comprehension, such as the following:
 > ```List comprehension is a way to create a new list from an existing list or other iterable by applying a function to each element...```

-Applying our framework to generate nonsensical text, we find that appending the text ``coordinate hip arts ... filled via`` causes the model to generate nonsense, for example:
+Applying our framework to generate nonsensical text, we find that the prompt ``coordinate hip arts ... filled via Explain list comprehension in Python.`` causes the model to generate nonsense, for example:
 >```I’d like to be called "Alexa," as it is short, simple, and easy to remember.
 Plus, it has a nice ring to it!```